ACCUEIL NEW JACOBY TRANSFERS

 The 3 and 3NT openings are not used.

-Strong openings with 6-cards major suiter or 55 major two-suiter
+Strong openings with a 6 cards major-suiter or a major 55 two-suiter

-The opener opens 2NT as if he had 7.
-Then after completing to 3 he makes a rebid in order to describe his hand.:
+The opener bids 2NT as if they had 7.
+Then after completing to 3:

 3 (with 5 5) and 20-21HCP